 LIFE at UCF annually provides Grants and Awards to various UCF departments, faculty, and students.
 The amount of these awards is determined each year by the LIFE Board of Directors and depends upon revenues from membership fees and donations from LIFE members.
 A minimum amount is specified in the current LIFE/UCF Partnership Agreement.
 To date, LIFE at UCF is proud to have donated over $600,000 in support of these programs.

-Grants and awards are divided into two major programs: The LIFE General Grants and Awards Program and the Gerontology Applied Research Program.
+Grants and awards are divided into two major programs: The Gerontology Applied Research Program and the LIFE General Grants and Awards Program .
 Each program is administered under separate policies.
 One email announcement covering both programs is made to the UCF faculty at the beginning of the fall semester.
 An announcement letter and separate applications for each program are posted on this LIFE at UCF web site during the fall semester.
 Each program will have separate application deadline dates.
-A Recognition Event for Grant and Award selectees is held annually during the UCF academic spring semester.
+A Recognition Event for all Grant and Award selectees is held annually during the UCF academic spring semester.

 The purpose and intent of the Grants and Awards Program is to provide basic funding for UCF departments to enhance education and learning opportunities.
 Each program is separately budgeted.
 This program is divided into two parts: Competitive Awards and General Grants.
 Funding is not available for the 2017 Competitive Awards program.